Seeking value throughout worldwide developed and emerging markets

 Mr. Muldoon earned a BSc and an MA from the University of Dublin, Trinity College and an MBA, with high honors, from the University of Chicago.
 Mr. Muldoon was inducted into the Beta Gamma Sigma honors society and is also a CFA charterholder.

-Mr. Nguyen is a director and fundamental portfolio manager at Causeway and is responsible for investment research in the industrials, energy, utilities, and healthcare sectors.
+Mr. Nguyen is a director and fundamental portfolio manager at Causeway and is responsible for investment research in utilities & renewables, healthcare, and business services.
 He joined the firm in April 2012 and has been a portfolio manager since January 2019.

 From 2006 to 2012, Mr. Nguyen was a senior credit analyst at Bradford & Marzec covering high yield and investment grade companies in the telecommunication services, cable, media, gaming, insurance, and REIT industries.
 From 2003 to 2006, Mr. Nguyen was a credit analyst/portfolio manager in the corporate bond department of Allegiance Capital.

 Mr. Nguyen earned a BA in business economics from Brown University and an MBA, with honors, from the UCLA Anderson School of Management.
 Mr. Nguyen was the president of the Anderson Student Asset Management association.
-Mr. Nguyen is a CFA charterholder.
+Mr. Nguyen is a CFA charterholder and has completed the CFA Institute Certificate in ESG Investing program.

 Mr. Valentini is a director and fundamental portfolio manager at Causeway and is responsible for investment research in the global healthcare, financials, and materials sectors.
 He joined the firm in July 2006 and has been a portfolio manager since April 2013.